Icons are a way to provide a more unique, branded experience for your Android and Amazon app.

 Android supports both Small and Large Notification Icons.

-Large Notification Icons - The large notification icon will show up to the left of the notification text on Android 4.0.3 - 6.0 devices, and shows on the right for Android 7.0+ devices.
+The large notification icon will show up to the left of the notification text on Android 4.0.3 - 6.0 devices, and shows on the right for Android 7.0+ devices.
 If you do not set a large icon, the small icon will be used instead.
 OneSignal will auto scale large notification icons for you to prevent the icon from being cropped.
 The recommended size of the large icon is

 We strongly recommend adding default icons to every Android and Amazon app.